 How do Binary Stars orbit each other?

 Every object with mass exerts a gravitational force, and in a binary star system, both stars pull on each other.
 Contrary to a common misconception, the two stars in a binary system don’t orbit around the more massive star.
 Instead, they both orbit a point called the barycenter.
 The position of this barycenter depends on the masses of the two stars.
 If one star is significantly more massive than the other, the barycenter will be closer to the heavier star.
 In cases where the stars have similar masses, the barycenter might be almost equidistant between them.

 Kepler’s First Law of Planetary Motion, which also applies to binary star systems, states that the orbit of a celestial body about another is an ellipse, with the barycenter at one of the two foci.
 This means most binary stars don’t move in perfect circles around the barycenter.
 The elongation of their elliptical orbits is termed ‘eccentricity’.
 A higher eccentricity indicates a more elongated orbit, while an eccentricity of 0 would mean a perfectly circular orbit.
 This can cause the apparent angle and separation of a double star to change over years or centuries as they move about in their orbits.

 As stars age and evolve, their masses can change, especially if one star becomes a type of supernova or sheds its outer layers to become a white dwarf.
-Changes in mass directly impact the orbital dynamics, potentially leading to changes in the position of the barycenter, orbital period, and even the stability of the binary system.
+Changes in mass directly impact the orbital dynamics, potentially leading to changes in the position of the barycenter, the orbital period, and even the stability of the binary system.